 These following 3 steps is what we implemented in our cleaning service.

 They’ve helped us to hire the right staff.
 And we’ve had staff as long as 6 years, 11 years, and one team member who is still with us for 17 years now!
-No kidding.
-Thanks Brenda B.

-First Step in hiring employees is finding an employment agency.
+First step in hiring employees is finding an employment agency.

 Typically employment agencies will vet their clients to a certain degree in order to fit your requirements.

 Some agencies will do criminal background checks, drug testing, training for job readiness and janitorial maintenance.
 Each type of agency is different.

 Two of the agencies we have used are Ada S. McKinley and The Good Will Industries.
 Some organizations were local and provided transportation costs up to 30 days for our new hire.
 AND, provided financial assistance for us while we trained our new hires.